JuliaGraphics/Gtk.jl/docs/src/manual/customWidgets.md

 # Custom/Composed Widgets

-In practice one usually has to customize a widget to ones own needs.
+In practice, one usually has to customize a widget to ones own needs.
-Furthermore, it is also useful to group widgets together to break up a comple user interface into manageble parts.
+Furthermore, it is also useful to group widgets together to break up a complete user interface into manageable parts.
 Both use cases are discussed next.

 ## Custom Widgets